Tony Bennett makes nostalgic return to Italian roots

 He calls famous people who don't want to acknowledge their poor roots "failures".

-Bennett and his wife Susan established a non-profit organization, Exploring the Arts, that has raised millions of dollars to support arts program in New York public schools.
+Bennett and his wife Susan established a non-profit organisation, Exploring the Arts, that has raised millions of dollars to support arts programmes in New York public schools.